August 18, 20210 mins read

 More importantly, if a vuln is trending, this means a lot of people know and talk about it — including people with bad intentions.
 For me, it is a marker that I have to investigate such a vuln even more closely than I already do to see if I am vulnerable now or will be in the future.

 Including the trending marker in the Snyk UI not only puts a spotlight on the vuln but also increases the priority score for that reason.
 Therefore, we believe that searching social media to determine the popularity of a specific vulnerability is a powerful tool so I will not get caught by obvious and well-known security mistakes.
-So when you see , we encourage you to take a second look at a vuln you may have ignored before.
+So when you see a trending tag, we encourage you to take a second look at a vuln you may have ignored before.